 Did you know the NDPP has some wonderful tools that can address this?
 Take a look at the NDPP Retention Tool and the Personal Success Tool Lifestyle Coach Guide.
 You will find this tool along with many others on the State of Wellness Resources Page >NDPP Toolkits Category>RETENTION and ENGAGEMENT: NDPP Personal Success Tool.
 (Also found in the category: DPP Lifestyle Coach Tools and Resources).
+And….take a look in our category >Virtual Programming Tools and Resources>State of Wellness Virtual DPP Tips and Resources!

 What are some of the details?
 According to the NDPP, this is an “easy-to-use interactive web-based resource to help National DPP lifestyle coaches increase participant retention.”
 And you will “help people with prediabetes or at risk for type 2 diabetes stay in the lifestyle change program throughout the entire year.”
 In addition, you can “send your program participants motivational modules that are tailored to the session you are covering to reinforce program content in a timely way.”